-Drew retired a few years ago from his work owning and managing companies in the seafood business and turned to bicycling as his full time passion.
-He is the vice president of and ride leader for B.I.K.E.S.
-Club of Snohomish County, works part-time at Gregg’s Cycle in Lynnwood, and has his own complete bike shop in his Everett home.
+Drew retired a few years ago from his owning and managing companies in the seafood business.
+Bicycling is now his full time passion.
+In addition to leading two local bike nonprofits, he works part-time at Gregg’s Cycle in Lynnwood, and has his own complete bike shop in his Everett home.

 Steve joined the board at the beginning of 2017.
 He previously served as board treasurer and vice president.